harinath-az/DevOps_projects/CI_AWS/README.md

 This project demonstrates how to implement a **Continuous Integration (CI)** pipeline on the AWS platform using managed AWS services.
 It covers setting up a pipeline that pulls code from a GitHub repository, builds a Docker image using AWS CodeBuild, and stores sensitive information securely using AWS Systems Manager.

+In the regular implementation of CI, when a user commits any changes to the github repository,we configure a webhook which triggers jenkins which is where declarative pipelines are written using groovy scripts.
+Jenkins acts as an orchestartor, it is mainly responsible for 2 actions - **for the implementation of CI and invoking the CD**.
+Similar to this approach AWS has dedicated services which are used for the same purpose.
+In the way how webhook in github is used to trigger the jenkins, In AWS, code commit is used to trigger code pipeline, the Code pipeline is responsible for **invoking both CI and CD.**.
+In general approach jenkins perform CI and invokes CD, where as in AWS, Code pipeline just invokes both the CI and CD and CI is performed with the service called **Codebuild** and with **Codedeploy** CD is handled and deploy it to either K8S or ECS or EC2.

 ---

 ## Prerequisites